Workers churning out America's favorite meat fear for their safety.

 Magaly Licolli, executive director of Venceremos, an Arkansas workers’ rights group, says she hears the same story from dozens of poultry workers who come to her for help: They’re “not feeling safe going to work,” and they can’t stay home because they need the money.
 Many poultry workers have spouses who have been laid off during the economic crisis, which puts extra pressure on those still employed to work through the pandemic.

-I got a similar story from workers at a plant in Bryan, Texas, owned by chicken giant Sanderson Farms.
-One worker told me that she works closely on the chicken-wing line with six or seven other workers.
+I got a similar story from workers at a plant in Bryan, Texas, owned by chicken giant Sanderson Farms, in an April 7 conversation.
+One worker told me early last week that she works closely on the chicken-wing line with six or seven other workers.
 When I asked if the company was making masks available, she just laughed—meaning no.

 In a March 24 letter to Sen. John Cornyn (R.-Texas), the Centro de Derechos Laborales, which advocates for workers at the Sanderson plant, laid out concerns among its members.
 “We work elbow to elbow on the production line,” the letter states.
 “Management has not instituted any type of social distancing.
 We have not been given any masks to protect ourselves.”
 It added: